jcpowermac/hanlon-wiki/slice-image.md

     To add a new microkernel, download the image and install it:

+Razor will detect the MK version and build time automatically.
 If multiple microkernels are loaded, razor will automatically use the latest MK kernel avaliable.

     $ razor image add mk ../rz_mk_dev-image.0.7.2.iso